Corpse flower in The Spheres

 In June 2023, Morticia 2.0, a corpse flower (Amorphophallus titanum) in the Amazon Plant Collection, showed the first sign of flowering.
 Expected to bloom within the next two weeks, the Amazon Horticulture Team is delighted to witness another bloom, which only occurs every 5-7 years.

-The Corpse flower has the largest unbranched flowering structure in the world and can reach over 9 feet tall.
-The plant takes a minimum of 7 years to produce its first bloom and the flower is only open for about 48 hours.
-It gives off a putrid odor of rotting flesh and is pollinated by flies and carrion beetles.
+The Corpse flower has the largest unbranched flowering structure in the world and can grow over nine feet tall.
+The plant takes a minimum of seven years to produce its first bloom.
+A bloom lasts only about 48 hours.
+When in bloom, the flower gives off a putrid odor of rotting flesh.
+It is pollinated by flies and carrion beetles.
 To help the smell travel further, the flower heats up to 98 degrees.
 When not in flower, the Corpse flower produces a single leaf that can reach 15 feet tall and equally wide which resembles a small tree.

 Check out the gallery for photos of Morticia and Bellatrix during their visit to The Spheres.